stellalo/random_forest_kegg/README.md

 <br/>

 <h2>🦠 RF_resistance.Rmd Walk-Through</h2>
 This script is very similar to both RF_loop and RF_temp.
-It performs undersampling, loops through RF 100 times using the optimal mtry found by tuneRF, but the environmental (factor) variable changed from survival at temperature 37 to resistance-related characteristic.
+It performs under sampling, loops through RF 100 times using the optimal mtry found by tuneRF, but the environmental (factor) variable changed from survival at temperature 37 to resistance-related characteristic.

 <br/>